Miyazaki’s Taiyo no Tamago (Sun Egg) mango is the most expensive fruit in Japan — premium-grade single mangoes can hit ¥10,000 at department stores.

 Minamishima Mango Farm Cafe — pick your own (seasonal)

-Minamishima runs a small farm cafe south of Miyazaki city where, in season, kids can pick a single mango from the greenhouse, then watch it sliced and served at the counter.
-Stroller-friendly path inside the greenhouse; ramps to the cafe deck.
+Minamishima runs a small farm cafe south of Miyazaki city.
+In season, kids can pick a single mango from the greenhouse, then watch it sliced and served at the counter.

 - Hours: 10:00–17:00 (May-Aug), reduced winter hours